Volcanic crater lake: Examples

-A well-known crater lake, which bears the same name as the geological feature, is Crater Lake in Oregon.
+A well-known crater lake, which bears the same name as the geological feature, is Crater Lake in Oregon, United States.
 It is located in the caldera of Mount Mazama.
 It is the deepest lake in the United States with a depth of 594 m.
 Crater Lake is fed solely by falling rain and snow, with no inflow or outflow at the surface, and hence is one of the clearest lakes in the world.

-The highest volcano in the world, 6,893-m (22,615-ft) Ojos del Salado in Chile, has a permanent crater lake about 100 m in diameter at an elevation of 6390 m on its eastern side.
-This is most likely the highest lake of any kind in the world.

 Due to their unstable environments, some crater lakes exist only intermittently.
 Caldera lakes in contrast can be quite large and long-lasting.
 For instance, Lake Toba in Indonesia formed after its eruption around 75,000 years ago.
 At around 100 km by 30 km in extent and 505 m deep at its deepest point, Lake Toba is the largest crater lake in the world.

+The highest volcano in the world, 6,893-m (22,615-ft) Ojos del Salado in Chile, has a permanent crater lake about 100 m in diameter at an elevation of 6390 m on its eastern side.

+Around Mount Gambier in South Australia, there is a cluster of crater lakes, of which Blue Lake / Warwar is the most well known.